Alien166/Software-Engineering-Project/README.md

 - Ensure secure and compliant management of patient health records.
 - Enable robust reporting and analytics for clinic performance evaluation.

-## Contributing to the Repository
-Contributions, bug reports, feature requests, and improvements are welcome.
-Please refer to the contribution guidelines and code of conduct outlined in the repository.

 ## How to Use
 To use this Clinic Management System, follow the instructions outlined in the project's README file.
 This includes installation guidelines, setup procedures, and usage instructions.

-## Support and Feedback
-For support, inquiries, or feedback related to the Clinic Management System, please open an issue in the repository or contact the maintainers directly.

 ## Project Status
 This project is actively maintained and updated to incorporate new features, enhancements, and bug fixes.